openstack/kolla-ansible/doc/source/user/quickstart.rst

         ./kolla-ansible post-deploy
         . /etc/kolla/admin-openrc.sh

 #.
-Depending on how you installed Kolla-Ansible, there is a script that will
+Depending on how you installed Kolla Ansible, there is a script that will
    create example networks, images, and so on.

    * For deployment or evaluation,